swedishvegan/complax/README.md

 Here's a sample of the output from this code:
 ```
-swedish vegan
+swedishvegan
-swedish vegan is what you just said to me.
+swedishvegan is what you just said to me.
 42
-Took 0.185983 seconds to count to 10000000.
+Took 0.040928 seconds to count to 10000000.
 ```

 #### Operators and comparators <a name="pt3.3.2"></a>